kshedden/randomization/README.md

 __Example__: Suppose we are conducting a trial aiming to compare three approaches to math tutoring.
-The subjects take a pre-test before beginning the study, and the possible scores are low, medium, and high.
-The following assignments would be considered *unbalanced* with respect to the pre-test scores:
+The subjects take a pre-test before beginning the study, where the possible scores are low, medium, and high.
+The following treatment group assignments would be considered *unbalanced* with respect to the pre-test scores:

 | Treatment | Low   | Medium | High |
 |-----------|-------|--------|------|